djey47/MMM-LKY-TIC/README.md

 - `developer`: advanced settings
   - `serialPortMockEnabled`: enables (true) or disables (false) serial port emulation
   - `mockRefreshRate`: interval in ms for the emulator to produce mock teleinfo
+- `fareDetails`: price per supplied Kwh, depending on chosen fare option
+  - `basePricePerKwh`: for the subscribed BASE option
+  - `ejpNormalPricePerKwh` and `ejpPeakPricePerKwh`: for the subscribed EJP option
+  - `hcLHPricePerKwh` and `hcHHPricePerKwh`: for the subscribed HC option
 - `powerFactor`: allows estimating instant power in watts (value will depend on your electrical settlement, see excellent [article](https://www.eaton.com/us/en-us/products/backup-power-ups-surge-it-power-distribution/backup-power-ups/va-versus-watts--eaton.html))
 - `serialDevice`: device name to capture teleinfo data from.